 Most recently, Cheryl was a Communications Business Partner for the Global Banking and Markets, and Commercial Banking divisions at HSBC.

 She was the editor of GSK’s UK Pharma print and online magazine for over 13 years, as well as other publications and internal communications for the business.

 Cheryl joined Trinity Mirror in 2001 as a business reporter before becoming City Editor of the Birmingham Post.
 Prior to that she worked at Incisive Media on Investment Week and Bloomberg Money magazines.

 Cheryl started her journalistic career in Bloomberg.
 She is also a qualified dispensing optician.

 Cheryl is passionate about affording equal opportunities to all in the workplace, regardless of their difference.

-Lawrence Gosling has more than 20 years’ experience in senior editorial roles, having launched and grown several notable titles within the investment sphere.
+Lawrence Gosling has over 20 years experience in senior editorial roles, having launched and grown several notable titles within the investment sphere.
 Most recently, Lawrence was the Group Editorial Director of Incisive Media and the Editorial Director of the Financial Services Division.